 - You don’t need modern JavaScript features

-- Migration effort doesn’t justify benefits
+- Migration effort doesn’t justify the benefits